Harrymeng9/beesbeesbees/README.md

 # beesbeesbees
-This is a project that I worked with a pair in Hack Reactor.
+This is a project that I completed with a pair in Hack Reactor.